boolean-uk/react-address-book/README.md

 	- The created contact should be saved in the database
 	- The created contact should be added to the contacts list
 	- A link underneath the form should allow the user to return to the contacts list
-- A use **view a specific contact** by selecting a view button from the contacts list
+- A use **view a specific contact** at "/contacts/:id" by selecting a view button from the contacts list
 	- The view contact page should display all the details of the contact
 	- The specific contact should be loaded from the database based on it's id